 While the process for screening and evaluating Dr. Dwight has yet to be worked out, it would assuredly entail an opportunity for teachers, faculty, parents and community members to get to know Dr. Dwight better, ask questions and determine whether she is qualified for the superintendent position.

-Ultimately, the decision and responsibility rests with the School Committee, but we are seeking input at this stage as we deliberate whether to consider Dr. Dwight or move ahead with a search with FMS.
+Ultimately, the decision and responsibility rests with the School Committee, but we are seeking input at this stage as we deliberate whether to consider Dr.

 Comments and questions can be addressed to the School Committee chairman, SusanMary Redinger (email@example.com), or to the whole School Committee, whose email addresses can be found here: http://www.psharvard.org/school_committee/school_committee.html.